-The ANALITE 390 series of microprocessor based turbidity probes are designed for monitoring and process applications where turbidity levels of up to 1,000NTU may be encountered.
-Available ranges are 40NTU, 100NTU, 400NTU and 1,000NTU, which can be set by the user.
-Currently there are four probes available in the ANALITE 390 series, namely the NEP390, NEP391, NEP395 and NEP396.
-Specifically the NEP390 and NEP391 probes are designed for applications where bio-fouling will not be a problem such as short monitoring deployment or placement in fast and cold running water.
-The NEP395 and NEP396 probes however, with their integral wiper assembly, are designed where bio-fouling or sedimentation build-up is likely.
-Wiping can be initiated automatically (periodically), via a direct RS232 command or manually as required.
+The ANALITE 390 series of microprocessor based turbidity probes are designed for monitoring and process applications where turbidity levels of up to 1,000NTU may be encountered (up to 5,000NTU for special versions).
+Available ranges within the probe are 40NTU, 100NTU, 400NTU and 1,000NTU, which can be set by the user.
+Currently there are two probes types available in the ANALITE 390 series, namely the NEP390 and the NEP395.
+Specifically the NEP390 probe is designed for applications where bio-fouling will not be a problem such as short monitoring deployment or placement in fast and cold running water.
+The NEP395 probe however, with its integral wiper assembly, is designed where bio-fouling or sedimentation build-up is likely.
+Wiping can be initiated automatically (periodically), via a direct RS232 or SDI-12 command or manually as required.